The Outsiders (film): Plot

 Returning to the church, they discover that it is on fire with children trapped inside.
-They rescue them but suffer burns.
-Johnny breaks his back when part of the structure collapses on him.
+Believing they may have caused the fire by being careless with their cigarettes, Ponyboy and Johnny rush inside to help.
+They rescue the children but suffer injuries.
+Johnny breaks his back when part of the structure collapses on him but he is rescued by Dallas.
 Ponyboy reunites with his brothers in the hospital and returns home.
 Their heroic deed makes the front page of the local paper.
-The next day, Ponyboy falls ill and Two-Bit volunteers to care for him.
+The next morning, Ponyboy falls ill and Two-Bit volunteers to care for him.
 Two-Bit and Ponyboy hitchhike towards the hospital, but duck into the Dairy Queen upon seeing Socs driving nearby.
-One of the Socs, Randy, peacefully talks to Ponyboy about an upcoming rumble to settle the Greaser-Soc rivalry.
+One of the Socs, Randy, peacefully talks to Ponyboy about an upcoming rumble to settle the Greaser–Soc rivalry.
 Ponyboy and Two-Bit visit Johnny and Dallas in the hospital.
 Ponyboy asks Two-Bit to buy another copy of Gone with the Wind at the hospital gift shop.
 Johnny's mother comes, but he refuses her visit.
 She takes out her ire on Ponyboy and Two-Bit, who decries her as a bad mother.

 Dallas encourages them to win the rumble for Johnny, and they do.
 Dallas then drives an injured Ponyboy to the hospital to see Johnny.
-Dallas tells him about the greasers' victory, but Johnny is dismissive and dies after telling Ponyboy to "stay gold".
-A distraught Dallas robs a store, is pursued by the police, and commits suicide by cop.
-The judge exonerates Ponyboy for Bob's death as self-defense and places him in Darry's custody.
-Cherry sees Ponyboy and ignores him.
-His English teacher offers him a passing grade if he writes a quality essay but Ponyboy is uninspired.
-He finds a letter from Johnny explaining how saving the children was worth him sacrificing his own life and advising Ponyboy to "never change".
-Johnny's letter inspires Ponyboy's essay which begins, "I had only two things on my mind", the book's opening line.
+Dallas tells him about the Greasers' victory, but Johnny is dismissive and dies after telling Ponyboy to "stay gold".
+A distraught Dallas robs a store, is pursued by the police, and he commits suicide by cop.
+In court, the judge exonerates Ponyboy for Bob's death as self-defense and places him in Darry's custody.
+Cherry sees Ponyboy and gives him a look of encouragement, but walks away in order to maintain her reputation.
+Ponyboy's English teacher offers him a passing grade if he writes a quality essay, but Ponyboy is uninspired.
+Darry and Ponyboy get into a fight about the essay, causing Sodapop to run out of the house.
+The brothers later meet up in the park, with Sodapop pleading with them not to fight anymore, as they only have each other left, to which Darry and Ponyboy agree.
+Ponyboy finds a letter from Johnny explaining how saving the children was worth him sacrificing his own life and advising Ponyboy to "never change".
+Johnny's letter inspires Ponyboy's essay, which begins, "When I stepped out into the bright sunlight from the darkness of the movie house, I had only two things on my mind: Paul Newman and a ride home.", the book's opening line and the opening line of the movie’s narration.

 Cast

 Sofia Coppola (credited as Domino), daughter of the film's director, plays the child asking the greasers for 15 cents, and S. E. Hinton plays Dallas's nurse.
-Additionally, Michael Peter Balzary (bassist "Flea" from Red Hot Chili Peppers), and Cam Neely (former NHL player and member of the Hockey Hall of Fame) had uncredited appearances as rival gang members during the rumble scene.
+Additionally, Michael Peter Balzary (bassist "Flea" from Red Hot Chili Peppers), and Cam Neely (future NHL player and member of the Hockey Hall of Fame) had uncredited appearances as rival gang members during the rumble scene.